tobyornottobe/maraoz.github.io/_posts/2021-12-17-computational-contracts.md

 HOWEVER, I recently came across an alternative which I really, really liked:
 ✨**computational contracts**✨.

-It's more precise, unambiguous, complete, and it sounds less like a horrible marketing buzzword.
+It's more precise, unambiguous, complete, and it sounds a lot less like a buzzword.
 A computational contract is a contract that is defined, enforced, and/or executed computationally.
 That's it!
 Clear and simple.
+Almost self-explanatory.

 I know it's probably too late to change how everyone calls <s>smart contracts</s> computational contracts, but I had to try.
+If you agree, please start using "computational contracts".
+If you don't, ignore this post and have a nice day :)

 ### Acknowledgements
 I first heard "computational contracts" in [Lex Fridman's interview with Stephen Wolfram](https://www.youtube.com/watch?v=4-SGpEInX_c).